Truist: Post-merger deals

-On August 10, 2022 Truist Insurance Holdings announced the purchase of BenefitMall, the nation's largest benefits wholesale agency.
+On August 10, 2022, Truist Insurance Holdings announced the purchase of BenefitMall, the nation's largest benefits wholesale agency.
 The company will be integrated into the CRC Group within Truist Insurance Holdings.
 The cost of the acquisition was not announced.
 BenefitMall is expected to add $150 million of annual revenue.

-On August 22, 2022 Truist announced the bank is purchasing the Zaloni Arena platform which has been created by Durham based firm Zaloni.
+On August 22, 2022, Truist announced the bank is purchasing the Zaloni Arena platform which has been created by Durham based firm Zaloni.
 Truist believes this software will “accelerate its data governance, metadata management, advanced analytics, and artificial intelligence and machine learning (AI/ML) programs while driving investments in data talent ...," according to a press release.
 The software is centered around data lakes that allowsfor the collect of data from multiple sources such as structured data, data from sensors, and data from social media.
 The company's 20 employees will be joining Truist's Enterprise Data Office and the team will be based in Raleigh, North Carolina.

 On September 6, 2022, Truist Insurance Holdings announced the $3.4 billion purchase of BankDirect Capital Finance from Texas Capital Bancshares Inc., the financial services company's first deal in the life insurance improvement industry.
 This was the largest deal ever for the former BB&T other than the merger which created Truist.
 BankDirect Capital Finance is based in Illinois, it has 122 employees across 5 offices.
 The deal is expected to close in the 4th quarter.
 Mike Maguire, company CFO, stated this about the deal “Strategically, BankDirect effectively doubles our premium finance business, broadens our capabilities to include life insurance and expands our West Coast presence. … We estimate Truist Insurance Holdings will be the number two premium finance player in the market after this deal closes later this quarter”.

-In the last 7 years, 2016 to October 2022 Truist Insurance Holdings has made 11 insurance brokerage acquisitions, with its sale of WBAIS Inc. to Sompo International Holdings Ltd. in December 2020 it has 10 net acquisitions.
+In the seven years, from 2016 to October 2022, Truist Insurance Holdings has made 11 insurance brokerage acquisitions, with its sale of WBAIS Inc. to Sompo International Holdings Ltd. in December 2020 it has 10 net acquisitions.
 According to S&P Market Intelligence this makes the company the second most active US banking acquirer of insurance brokerages during this period.
-The first place bank was Boston based Eastern Bankshares Inc..
+The first place bank was Boston based Eastern Bankshares Inc.

+In February 2023 Truist announced they are selling a 20% stake in Truist Insurance Holdings Inc. to Stone Point Capital for $1.95 billion.
+The deal is expected to close in the second quarter of 2023.
+Truist's rationale is to collaborate with Stone Point to grow the subsidiary.
+To facilitate collaborate once the sale is final a five member board will be created to oversee Truist Insurance Holdings.
+It will be composed of four members from Truist Financial and one from Stone Point.
+In February 2024, Truist Financial agreed to sell the remaining of its Truist Insurance Holdings to an investor group led by Clayton, Dubilier & Rice and Stone Point Capital, valuing the insurance holding company at $15.5 billion.
+On May 7, 2024, Truist completed the remaining sale of shares in Truist Insurance Holdings, which was renamed to TIH Insurance Holdings.